Department of the Army

 Baltimore, MD 21203-1715

-SUBJECT: Maintenance Dredging, Knapps Narrows, Tilghman Island, Talbot County, Maryland
+SUBJECT: Maintenance Dredging, Twitch Cove and Big Thorofare at Smith Island, Somerset County, Maryland

 TO WHOM IT MAY CONCERN:

-Pursuant to Sections 313 and 404 of the Clean Water Act of 1977 (33 USC 1323 and 1344) NOTICE IS HEREBY GIVEN THAT pending availability of funds the Baltimore District, U.S. Army Corps of Engineers (Corps) is planning to perform maintenance dredging for the Federal navigation channel at Knapps Narrows, Talbot County, Maryland.
+Pursuant to Sections 313 and 404 of the Clean Water Act of 1977 (33 USC 1323 and 1344) NOTICE IS HEREBY GIVEN THAT pending availability of funds the Baltimore District, U.S. Army Corps of Engineers (Corps) is planning to perform maintenance dredging for the Federal navigation channel on Smith Island, Somerset County, Maryland.

-The proposed work consists of dredging the Knapps Narrows channel at Tilghman Island to its authorized depth of 9 feet (MLLW), plus two feet of allowable overdepth, and a width of 75 feet.
-The Corps plans to hydraulically dredge approximately 100,000 cubic yards of material consisting of clay, mud, sand, silt, and shell and combinations thereof (Map 1).
-The dredged material will be beneficially used to enhance the shoreline habitat of Tilghman on Chesapeake (Map 2).
-The material will be contained with biodegradable materials and planted for stabilization.
+The proposed work consists of dredging the Twitch Cove and Big Thorofare channels at Smith Island to their authorized depth of 7 feet (MLLW), plus two feet of allowable overdepth, and a width of 60 feet.
+The Corps plans to hydraulically dredge approximately 78,000 cubic yards of material consisting of mud, sand, silt, and shell and combinations thereof (Map 1).
+The dredged material will be beneficially used to enhance the habitat of Swan Island, which is part of the Martin National Wildlife Refuge at Smith Island (Map 2).

-The Corps will coordinate the project with the following Federal, State and local agencies: U.S. Environmental Protection Agency; U.S. Department of Interior, Fish and Wildlife Service; U.S. Department of Commerce, National Marine Fisheries Service; Maryland Department of the Environment; Maryland Department of Natural Resources; and Maryland Historical Trust; and Talbot County, Maryland.
+The Corps will coordinate the project with the following Federal, State and local agencies: U.S. Environmental Protection Agency; U.S. Department of Interior, Fish and Wildlife Service; U.S. Department of Commerce, National Marine Fisheries Service; Maryland Department of the Environment; Maryland Department of Natural Resources, and Maryland Historical Trust; and Somerset County, Maryland.

 Designation of the proposed placement site for dredged material associated with this Federal project shall be made through the application of guidelines promulgated by the Administrator, Environmental Protection Agency, in conjunction with the Secretary of the Army.
-If these guidelines alone prohibit the designation of the proposed placement site, any potential impairment to the maintenance of navigation, including any economic impact on navigation and anchorage, which would result from the failure to use the placement site, will also be considered.
+If these guidelines alone prohibit the designation of the proposed placement site, any potential impairment to navigation, including economic impact, which would result from the failure to use the placement site, will also be considered.

 Any person who has an interest that may be affected by the placement of this dredged material may request a public hearing.
 The request must be submitted in writing to the District Engineer, US Army Corps of Engineers, Baltimore District, PO Box 1715, Baltimore, Maryland 21203-1715, within 30 days of the date of this notice and must clearly set forth the interest that may be affected and the manner in which the interest may be affected by this activity.
 The Corps will complete environmental documentation for this project, which will be available upon request.